JeyRunner/batchix/README.md

 # Batchix
-This is a batched data utility package for jax.
+This is utility package for jax for handing batched data.
 Its features include:
  - splitting pytrees in to batches of fixed size
  - recombining a pytree split into batches